Namratha8213/Dev-Rev-Women-s-Hackathon/README.md

 ## Installation and Usage
 ### Prerequisites
 - A DevRev account and snap-in access.
-- Genrate PAT and SLACK_API_TOKEN.
+- Generate PAT and SLACK_API_TOKEN.
 - Slack workspace with a channel to post sprint summaries.

 ### Steps